NISHITSUMAN/Mafia-Terminal-Edition/README.md

-# Mafia-TheTerminalGame
+# Mafia:Terminal Edition

 Note:
-Most AsCII art was sourced from all over the internet and I don't remember where I found each art work.
 Feel free to download and modify the game in any way you want.

 INSTRUCTIONS:
 1) GO to your Terminal/Pycharm/Any IDE Terminal and install curses with this comand "pip install windows-curses"
 2) Open the main_game.py file OR type "python main_game.py" on the IDE's terminal
 3) Once the window pops up, maximize it (full screen).
-If you don't do that the game will crush.
+If you don't do that the game may crush.